The University of Akron and the community

-- From the Greater Akron Chamber to the Young Professionals group, networking won’t be a problem in Akron.
+- From the Greater Akron Chamber to the Young Professionals group, there are many opportunities to meet business leaders.

 - The university and the city of Akron work together to provide employment opportunities on and off campus.

-You don’t have to travel far to enjoy an affordable vacation away from your studies.
-Whether you prefer exploring a forest via zip line, canoeing and fishing in the lake or skiing down a snow trail, there are numerous getaway locations within 3 hours of the university for you to discover.
+Whether you prefer exploring a forest via zip line, canoeing and fishing in the lake or skiing down a snow trail, there are numerous getaway locations within a few hours of Akron.

 The city of Akron is home to Zips athletics as well as professional and minor league teams.
 Students of Akron have the best of both worlds; the community involvement in a Division I Athletics program, along with access to multiple major-league teams within 45 minutes of campus.

 Arts and culture